lsanchezg89/facilitationbacterialcommunity/README.md

 - Simulations of confronted-colonies for [A-R](Simulations/Confronted-Colonies/ConfrontedColonies_AR_NomforA.mp4) and [A-S](Simulations/Confronted-Colonies/ConfrontedColonies_AS_NomforA.mp4).
 Antagonists are in red, sensitive bacteria in green and resistant bacteria in blue.

 - Simulations of artificial communities for [A-S](Simulations/Artificial-Communities/ArtificialCommunities_AS_NomforA.mp4) and [A-S-R](Simulations/Confronted-Colonies/ConfrontedColonies_AS_NomforA.mp4).
 Antagonists are in red, sensitive bacteria in green, resistant bacteria are not shown.
-Unlike the figures shown in the manuscript, concentrations were not binarized.
+Unlike the figures shown in the manuscript, concentrations shown here were not binarized.

 ### Second Model Amendment: Considering bacterial aggregates

 - Simulations of confronted-colonies for [A-A](Simulations/Confronted-Colonies/ConfrontedColonies_AA_BacterialAggregates.mp4), [A-R](Simulations/Confronted-Colonies/ConfrontedColonies_AR_BacterialAggregates.mp4) and [A-S](Simulations/Confronted-Colonies/ConfrontedColonies_AS_BacterialAggregates.mp4).
 Antagonists are in red, sensitive bacteria in green and resistant bacteria in blue.

 - Simulations of artificial communities for [A-S](Simulations/Artificial-Communities/ArtificialCommunities_AS_BacterialAggregates.mp4) and [A-S-R](Simulations/Confronted-Colonies/ConfrontedColonies_AS_BacterialAggregates.mp4).
 Antagonists are in red, sensitive bacteria in green, resistant bacteria are not shown.
-Unlike the figures shown in the manuscript, concentrations were not binarized.
+Unlike the figures shown in the manuscript, concentrations shown here were not binarized.